Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

+which is equivalent to a $U$ matrix with two blocks of features with no intra-block coupling and $\delta$ amount of inter-block coupling.

-\begin{theorem}[Gradient Starvation] Suppose a neural network in the linear regime, trained under cross-entropy loss for a binary classification task.
+\begin{theorem}[Gradient Starvation Regime] Consider a neural network in the linear regime, trained under cross-entropy loss for a binary classification task.
 With definition \ref{def:latent_feature}, assuming coupling between features 1 and 2 as in Eq. \ref{eq:u_2d} and $s_1^2 > s_2^2$, we have,

-which implies that an increase in the strength of feature $1$ has a detrimental effect on the learning of feature $2$. \end{theorem}
+which implies GS. \end{theorem} While Thm.~\ref{thm:main} outlines conditions for GS in two dimensional feature space, we note that the same rationale naturally extends to higher dimensions, where GS is defined pairwise over feature directions.
+For a classification task, Thm.~\ref{thm:main} indicates that gradient starvation occurs when the data admits different feature strengths, and coupled learning dynamics.
+GS is thus naturally expected with cross-entropy loss.
+Its detrimental effects however (as outlined in Sect. \ref{sec:GD_consq}) arise in settings with large discrepancies between feature strengths, along with network connectivity that couples these features' directions.
+This phenomenon readily extends to multi-class settings, and we validate this case with experiments in Sect. \ref{sec:experiments}.
+Next, we introduce a simple regularizer that encourages feature decoupling, thus mitigating GS by insulating strong features from weaker ones.